Putin opponent Navalny freed after 30 days in jail

 Navalny emerged from jail smiling, wearing a sweatshirt and sports trousers and with a bag slung over his shoulder.

-The opposition leader and anti-corruption campaigner immediately condemned "terror" by Russian authorities in putting down protests in Moscow in recent weeks.
+The opposition leader and anti-corruption campaigner immediately condemned "acts of terror" by Russian authorities in putting down protests in Moscow in recent weeks.

 "The movement will continue to grow and the regime will strongly regret what it has done," he told journalists.